mabreyes/marcreyes.ph/_posts/2017-7-01-service-workers.md

 <img src="../../../../assets/images/sw-working-thumbnail.jpg">

 You may also have the option to save it on your phone home screen like a native app.
 Yes, it works!
-Service workers will be added to all marcreyes.ph webpages, soon. <strong>Read more about service workers on the <a href="https://developers.google.com/web/fundamentals/getting-started/primers/service-workers">Google Developers</a> page.</strong>
+Service workers will be added to all marcreyes.ph webpages, soon.

+Read more about service workers on the <a href="https://developers.google.com/web/fundamentals/getting-started/primers/service-workers">Google Developers</a> page.